Skip to content

 3. Connect ATX Board and KVM

-Connect the Type-C interface of ATX board to the USB-A interface of the KVM device (such as Comet GL-RM1), using the included USB-A to Type-C cable.
+Connect the Type-C port of ATX board to the USB-A port of the KVM device (such as Comet GL-RM1) using the included USB cable.

 This completes the installation of the ATX board.

-Now you can log in to the Comet, navigate to Accessories to set the ATX power.
+Now you can log in to your KVM, navigate to Accessories to control the ATX power.

-After installing the ATX board, if you cannot control the remote device's power (on/off) via the KVM, here are some suggestions:
+Q2.
+After installing the ATX board, what should I do if I cannot control the remote device's power (on/off) via the KVM?

-• Ensure the controlled device can be powered on/off normally when the physical power button on the main chassis front panel is pressed.
+• Ensure the controlled device can be powered on/off normally when the physical power button on the PC case front panel is pressed.

 • Check the wiring polarity.
 Try flipping the connector polarity on the controlled device's motherboard to avoid incorrect wiring.